 Everyone knows the saying that ‘the eyes are the mirror of the soul‘.
 Now, it seems that eye movement indeed reveals what’s going on in the brain.
 The slightest eye movement can reveal information about the personality and behavior of a person, claims a new study.

 Researchers from the Johns Hopkins University found that rapid eye movements show impatience and inability of self-restraint.

 Based on these questions, the research team analyzed the possible reasons for the impatient behavior.
-They hypothesized that patience can be linked to individual perception of time and therefore affects every movement and behavior.
+They hypothesized that patience can be linked to individual perception of time and, therefore, affects every movement and behavior.

-The study, which was published in The Journal of Neuroscience, indicates that the subjective perception of the importance of time can affect the speed of movement and decision-making.
+The study, which was published in The Journal of Neuroscience, indicates that the subjective perception of the importance of time can affect the speed of eye movement and decision-making.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.